nuruzzaman99/nuruzzaman99/README.md

 - 👋 Hi, I’m @nuruzzaman99
 - 👀 I’m interested in creating something new.
-- 🌱 I’m currently learning android studio.
+- 🌱 I’m currently learning Django and developing few projects.
-- 💞️ I’m looking to collaborate on android application development.
 - 📫 You can find me on www.linkedin.com/in/nuruzzaman-nuhin-7a7476210/

 <!---